 New York City Premises Liability Lawyer

 If you were injured on someone else’s property in NYC, you may have the right to financial compensation.
-Property owners have a legal duty to keep their premises safe.
-When they fail, they have a responsibility to pay for the injured person’s expenses, an experienced New York City Premises Liability Lawyer can help.
+If property owners fail to keep their premises safe they have a responsibility to pay for the injured person’s expenses, an experienced New York City Premises Liability Lawyer can help.
 Contact Rosenbaum & Rosenbaum, P.C. at (212) 514-5007 to schedule a free consultation.

 The skilled personal injury lawyers at Rosenbaum & Rosenbaum, P.C. are here to help.
 With over 40 years of experience, we provide respected, quality legal advice you can trust.

 Don’t wait to call our law office if you’ve been hurt.
 We represent clients across NYC and Staten Island.

 How an NYC Premises Liability Lawyer Will Help With Your Case